Brady Corporation: History

-Sustainability

-The Brady Corporation says it takes a comprehensive approach to the sustainability of the company, its customers and the communities in which it operates.
-In 2012, it issued its first annual sustainability report.

-The company says its operations focuses on reducing waste, conserving energy, using natural resources responsibly and promoting employee safety.
-For example, in 2010 Brady became a Smartway Transport partner in the U.S. while in 2009 it opened a facility in Egelsbach, Germany, that uses a geothermic heating and cooling system.
-It says it uses Design for Environment principles to design eco-friendly products including halogen-free flame-retardant labels and ribbons.
+In 2010, Brady became a Smartway Transport partner in the U.S., while in 2009 it opened a facility in Egelsbach, Germany, that uses a geothermic heating and cooling system.
+It says it uses Design for Environment principles to design eco-friendly products, including halogen-free flame-retardant labels and ribbons.

+In 2012, Brady issued its first annual sustainability report.
+The company says its operations focus on reducing waste, conserving energy, using natural resources responsibly and promoting employee safety.

-In its communities, it operates through strategic philanthropy and employee engagement.
-Charitable giving through the Brady Corporation Foundation and Brady Corporation has increased 10-fold over the past five years and gift-in-kind donations have surpassed $1 million.
+In its communities, it operates through philanthropy and employee engagement.
+Charitable giving through the Brady Corporation Foundation and Brady Corporation has surpassed US$1 million.
 Recent projects include a third China Hope School in Sichuan Province; "Brady Corporation, Jr.," an interactive exhibit that teaches preschoolers about manufacturing at the Betty Brinn Children's Museum in Milwaukee; and funding college educations through I Have a Dream for a class of students at Clarke Street Elementary School.

-International Expansion
+International expansion

 1947: Brady began selling its products internationally, to South Africa.

 1950s: First European sales office in U.K., and operations in Canada.

-1960s & 1970s: Expansion throughout Europe with operations in Belgium, Germany, France and Sweden.
+1960s and 1970s: Expansion throughout Europe with operations in Belgium, Germany, France and Sweden.

 1980s: Entered Asia, Australia, Hong Kong, Japan and Singapore.

 1990s: Began operating in Mexico, Italy, and Brazil with further expansion in Asia to China, Malaysia, Philippines, South Korea, and Taiwan.

 2000s (decade): Continued expansion in Asia, Thailand and India as well as expansion into Slovakia in Eastern Europe; Turkey in the Middle East and the United Arab Emirates.

 Brady brands

-As a result of acquisitions Brady products are traded under a variety of names and brands, including IDenticard, Seton, Electromark, PDC, Safetyshop, Emedco, JAM, Scafftag DAWG, Clement Communications & Personnel Concepts Compliance, BIG Badges, ID Warehouse, Securimed, Signals, Stickolor, Precision Dynamics Corporation, Accidental Health & Safety, Safety Signs & Service, Trafalgar Australia, Carroll, QuikCrimp, SPC, Transposafe.
+As a result of acquisitions, Brady products are traded under a variety of names and brands, including Code Corporation, Nordic ID, Magicard, IDenticard, Seton, Electromark, PDC, Emedco, Scafftag, Clement Communications, ID Warehouse, Securimed, Signals, Precision Dynamics Corporation, Accidental Health & Safety, Safety Signs & Service, Trafalgar Australia, Carroll, SPC, and Transposafe.